Xamla/xamla_egomo/egomo_3d_printed_parts/egomo-1/README.md

 ## Product Pictures

-We made took some photos to give you an impression how the finished product might look on a UR5.
+We took some photos to give you an impression how the finished sensor head looks when it is mounted on a UR5.

 ![Egomo left view](images/egomo_left.jpg)
 ![Egomo front view](images/egomo_front.jpg)